hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     write logs to.
 Available options include `logging.googleapis.com` and `none`.
 Defaults to `logging.googleapis.com`

+* `maintenance_policy` - (Optional) The maintenance policy to use for the cluster.
+Structure is documented below.

 * `master_auth` - (Optional) The authentication information for accessing the Kubernetes master.
 Structure is documented below.